-Texting is gaining popularity with all sorts of users — including scammers.
+Texting has gotten more popular in recent years with all sorts of users — including scammers.

 Using a tactic called “smishing,” criminals are now texting their targets to try to fool them into disclosing private information or downloading malicious code to their mobile phones.